lachy-berry/lachy-berry/README.md

 ### Hey there!

-Thanks for visiting my github profile:
+Thanks for visiting my GitHub profile:

 - 🤖 I’m currently learning about data science, AI/ML, and software engineering
 - 🐠 Right now I'm working on detecting crown-of-thorns starfish in the Great Barrier Reef